-Andrew Martineau is an SEO Director, or Search Director, with Catalyst.
-I have worked with Andrew for the past couple of years and he is situated at our headquarters in Boston.
+Andrew Martineau is an excellent SEO, and I have worked with Andrew for the past couple of years and he is situated at our headquarters in Boston.
 Andrew recently published a Click-Through Rate study on Moz that revealed some interesting search behavior.
 What I like about Andrew is his constant tinkering with data and drive to answer interesting questions utilizing data.
 Without further adieu, below is a list of questions that Andrew has answered for your viewing pleasure.

 How and why did you choose to become an SEO professional?